Actyx/Actyx/web/developer.actyx.com/docs/landing_page.md

 We also provide a half-day ramp up session with one of our engineers to get you started developing on the Actyx platform.
-If you are interested please [contact us](https://www.actyx.com/contact) or join us in our [Discord chat](https://discord.gg/262yJhc) and we will be happy to set you up or answer any questions you might have.
+If you are interested please [contact us](https://www.actyx.com/contact) or join us in our [Discord chat](https://discord.gg/262yJhc) and we will be happy to help you set up or answer any questions you might have.